 Civet cats, who are rarely bred in captivity, are captured in the wild and held in tiny cages barely larger than their bodies, where they are kept without release in hot, smoke-filled sheds for up to 15 years.
 Every 10 days or so the musk is brutally extracted from the glands of the conscious civets.
 Many of the civets cease to eat after the first extraction is performed.

-Musk deer are also killed for their scent-containing pods, to the point that many populations are nearing extinction.
+Musk deer have also been killed for their scent-containing pods, to the point that many populations are nearing extinction.
 Although only the male musk deer secretes musk, both male and female deer are killed indiscriminately in the hunt for musk.
 Three to five deer are killed for every one scent-pod collected.
-The European organization TRAFFIC, which monitors worldwide traffic in animals and animal products, has stated that in Europe alone, the amount of raw musk legally imported over the past two decades represents the loss of tens of thousands of wild musk deer.
+The European organization TRAFFIC, which monitors worldwide traffic in animals and animal products, has stated that in Europe alone, the amount of raw musk legally imported during the 1980s and 1990s represents the loss of tens of thousands of wild musk deer.

 Ambergris has a more complex and mysterious history, as so much happens in the ocean that we never see.
 It was once thought that sperm whales and pygmy whales vomited up this mass of indigestible squid remains and that it is “cured in the sea” for a decade before it washes up on the beach.
 The reality of this can be grim: In the most tragic of cases, the mass grows too large for the whale to vomit or excrete and eventually, the whale’s gut ruptures.
 The whale dies, and the mass is released into the ocean.
 It has also been reported that ambergris was retrieved by much more brutal means—in years past, wildlife activists estimated that most ambergris sold was from slaughtered whales.